 In 1979, the Perrys moved from the area.
 Adaptive aquatics services continued under the leadership of Marvella Peterman, Executive Director of the Josephine Kernes Memorial Pool for 28 years.
 In 1986, the organization began a capital program to purchase the property and replace the aging structure.
 Funding was raised from contributions by generous foundations, service clubs and individuals.
 The board and staff worked with the architect to build a lasting facility that could serve people with a broad range of physical disabilities.
 The new pool opened its doors in July, 1992.back to top

-Fees for instruction comprise less than one-third of Kernes Adaptive Aquatics’ revenue.
+Fees for instruction cover less than one-third of Kernes Adaptive Aquatics’ costs to operate.
 The remainder is raised from individual donors, service clubs, businesses, municipalities, and foundations.

 Kernes Adaptive Aquatics services are made accessible to people in need through affordable fees and scholarships.
-Two thirds of those benefitting from the programs are seniors with fixed or low incomes.
-On average, one third of the clients receive financial assistance through scholarships, more than half of whom are children.
+More than half of our clients need scholarships to participate, many of whom are seniors or children.

 City of Monterey